f-i/Paleomagnetic_Data_from_Chinese_Literature/README.md

 database engine SQLite (version 3.x.x) to manage it.

 ## Why Do It
-When I was an MSc student, I found many paleomagnetic data were published in only Chinese.
-Why not share them with a "Hello, World!".
+Many paleomagnetic data were published only in Chinese.
+So why not share them with a "Hello, World!".

 ## Initial Idea
 This small database will include two versions.
 One contains data from the